hexbaby/samsung-kernel/README_Platform.txt

-How to build Mobule for Platform
+How to build Module for Platform
 - It is only for modules are needed to using Android build system.
 - Please check its own install information under its folder for other module.

 [Step to build]
 1. Get android open source.
-    : version info - Android 7.0
+    : version info - Android 8.0
     ( Download site : http://source.android.com )

 2. Copy module that you want to build - to original android open source